ERGA-consortium/pipelines/assembly/snakemake/1.Genome_Profiling/genoplot/README.md

 A snakemake pipeline which takes high-accuracy whole-genome reads as input (e.g. PacBio HiFI, Illumina WGS, 10x linked-reads), creates a kmer database and runs Genomescope and Smudgeplot to get estimates on genome size, heterozygosity, ploidy and read coverage

-To run, you will need to create the following conda environment
+To run, you will need to create the following conda environment:

-conda create -n genoplots -c conda-forge -c bioconda meryl genomescope2 smudgeplot
+`conda create -n genoplots -c conda-forge -c bioconda meryl genomescope2 smudgeplot`

+or:

+`conda create -n genoplots -c conda-forge -c bioconda --list requirements_genoplots.txt`

 And edit the file names in the config.yaml file